Skip to main content

 A compound has been set up in the area to the north-west of Wilberforce/Adams Road junction.

-Following completion of our works, a limited number of marked parking bays will be installed.
-These bays will likely be included as part of the ‘Wilberforce areas residents'’ parking scheme.
-For more information about this scheme, please visit our project page.
+Following the completion of our works, a limited number of marked parking bays will be installed, as part of the Wilberforce area residents' parking scheme.
+For more information on this, please visit our project page.

 Coton village

-Construction in Coton village commenced in September.
+Construction in Coton started in September.

 How we got here